ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 #### Why is the AttestationStation different?

-The AttestationStation is deliberately dead simple and an open invitation to come build Optimism's attestation graph together.
+The AttestationStation is deliberately dead simple and an invitation to come build an open source and permissionless attestation graph together.

 #### How do I use the AttestationStation?